Fluoride and Sealants: Crucial to your Dental Health

 Fluoride can also be found in toothpaste and mouthwash.
 Floss hygienists recommend brushing twice a day with fluoride toothpaste that has the approved ADA seal.
 Children under 3 years can use a smear the size of a grain of rice as soon as their first tooth erupts, and children 3-6 years should be using a pea-size amount.
 Mouthwash can be used on children 6 years and older.

 Your Floss hygienists also recommend a fluoride varnish application with your cleanings that will slowly be absorbed to strengthen the enamel and/or a prescription strength fluoride toothpaste.

 Sealants, also known as fissure sealants, is a preventative tooth colored protective coating that aids in reducing the risk of cavities on permanent teeth by 80 percent.
 Brushing and flossing are the best ways to prevent cavities, but it is not always easy to clean every nook and cranny, especially those back teeth you use for chewing.
 Both children and adults benefit from sealants as teeth naturally have deep recesses (grooves) on their biting surfaces that can easily become cavitated (decayed).

 Easily done at Floss in one appointment, sealants do not require any anesthetic.
-If any stain exists in the grooves of your teeth, Dr. K will clean them out prior to completing the sealant.
-Sealants will often last for several years before they need to be reapplied, however, Dr. Kleidosty believes so strongly in sealants that she will guarantee hers for life pending you maintain your regular dental exams and hygiene visits.
+If any stain exists in the grooves of your teeth, Dr. Holloway-Kleidosty will clean them out prior to completing the sealant.
+Sealants will often last for several years before they need to be reapplied, however, Doc believes so strongly in sealants that she will guarantee hers for life pending you maintain your regular dental exams and hygiene visits.
 She will check the condition at those appointments and reapply them if needed at no additional cost.